Alfresco/docs-alfresco/insight-engine/1.4/install/options.md

 > **Important:** To ensure the security of your system specify your own custom secret word for the `solr.sharedSecret` property, than the one provided in the example.

-1. Download `alfresco-insight-engine-1.4.x.zip` from the [Hyland Community](https://community.hyland.com/){:target="_blank"} if you are an Alfresco Content Services Enterprise user, or from [Alfresco Community Edition](https://www.alfresco.com/products/community/download){:target="_blank"} if you are an Alfresco Content Services Community user.
+1. Download `alfresco-insight-engine-1.4.x.zip` from the [Hyland Community](https://community.hyland.com/){:target="_blank"}.

-2. Extract the Search Services distribution.
+2. Extract the Search and Insight Engine distribution.

     By default, the contents of `alfresco-insight-engine-1.4.x.zip` are decompressed in a root folder as `/alfresco-search-services`.
-See [Search Services directory structure]({% link insight-engine/latest/config/index.md %}#search-and-search-services-directory-structure) for more details.
+See [Search and Insight Engine directory structure]({% link insight-engine/latest/config/index.md %}#search-and-search-services-directory-structure) for more details.

 3. Configure HTTP.